Obama pins recovery hopes on Europe's leaders

 Falling back on his repeated warning of "headwinds" from Europe, Obama said it was time for Washington to take action to strengthen the U.S. economy and he again pushed Congress to take steps he had recommended last year to create more jobs and hasten growth.

-The Democratic president's proposals have centred on government investment in infrastructure and aid to local governments to boost employment for teachers, police and fire-fighters.
+The Democratic president's proposals have centered on government investment in infrastructure and aid to local governments to boost employment for teachers, police and firefighters.

 "With these looming tax hikes, and regulations coming out of Washington, we have frozen employers in place," House Speaker John Boehner said in rebuttal to Obama's statement.